datacarpentry/image-processing/_episodes/07-thresholding.md

 > >     # use the mask to remove the circle and label from the blurred image
 > >     blurred_image[binary_mask] = 0
 > >
-> >     # perform adaptive thresholding to produce a binary image
+> >     # perform automatic thresholding to produce a binary image
 > >     t = skimage.filters.threshold_otsu(blurred_image)
 > >     binary_mask = blurred_image > t
 > >